mikaelpatel/Arduino-Shell/README.md

 ### Blocks

-Code blocks "{...}".
+Code blocks have the following form "{...}".
 They begin with left curley bracket and end with a right curley bracket.
 When the script is executed the address of the block is pushed on the parameter stack.

 ### Control Structures

 Control structures follow the same format at PostScript.
 They are also Reversed Polish Notation.
 The block or blocks are push on the stack before the control structure instruction.
+Below are the difference control structure with full instruction names.

-    bool { if-block } *if*
+    bool { if-block } if
-    bool { if-block } { else-block } *ifelse*
+    bool { if-block } { else-block } ifelse

-    n { loop-block } *loop*
+    n { loop-block } loop

-    { while-block bool } *while*
+    { while-block bool } while

+The instructions are abbreviated i,e,l and w.

-### Comments
+### Output Strings

-Comments "(...)" are allowed in scripts, and may be nested.
-They are ignored when the script is executed.
+Output strings have the following form "(string)".
+When executed the string within the parenthesis is written to the output stream.

 ## Example Scripts